mre/endler.dev/content/2025/repeat-yourself/index.md

 One reason is to avoid bugs.
 The common wisdom is that if you repeat yourself, you have to fix the same bug in multiple places, but if you have a shared abstraction, you only have to fix it once.

-I don't think this tells the whole story, though.
-As we'll see, abstractions can introduce bugs, too.

-Another reason why we avoid any kind of repetition is that it makes us feel clever.
+Another reason why we avoid repetition is that it makes us feel clever.
 "Look, I know all of these smart ways to avoid repetition!
 I know how to use interfaces, generics, higher-order functions, and inheritance!"

 Both reasons are misguided.
-There are many benefits of repeating yourself.
-Interestingly, they might get us closer to our goals in the long run.
+There are many benefits of repeating yourself that might get us closer to our goals in the long run.

 ## Keeping Up The Momentum